movermeyer/python-limelight/README.rst

 methods and plan to achieve total coverage some time during the next several months.

 ``python-limelight`` contains two modules that implement the two APIs that Lime Light exposes.
-Lime Light calls these APIs their TransactionClient API and their MembershipClient API, we've implemented them as ``limelight.transaction`` and ``limelight.operation``.
+Lime Light calls these APIs their Transaction and Membership APIs, we've implemented them as ``limelight.transaction`` and ``limelight.membership``.
 Both are essentially an 1:1 mapping of pythonic-as-possible functions to API methods.
 Unfortunately, Lime Light's API is pretty much all over the place.
 It's comprehensive and useful, but not well organized or consistent.